NicolasHug/nicolashug.github.io/_drafts/matrix_facto_2.md

 comments: true
 ---

+**Foreword**: this is the second part of a 3 parts article.
+Here are TODO and TODO.

 SVD of a (dense) rating matrix
 ==============================

-Let's just recap a bit:
+Let's just recap a bit what we have seen in the first part TODO:

 * PCA on the matrix $R$ will give us typical users.
 These typical users are of course represented as vectors (same length as the users, just like the creepy